ktorio/ktor-documentation/topics/proxy.md

 <include src="lib.xml" include-id="outdated_warning"/>

-Ktor HTTP client allows using proxy in multiplatform code.
-The following document describes how to configure a proxy in ktor.
+Ktor HTTP client allows using proxy in [multiplatform](http-client_multiplatform.md) code.
+The following document describes how to configure a proxy in Ktor.

 ## Multiplatform configuration